KDigitalAi/Skill-Capital-AI-MockMate/README.md

 **Important Notes for Vercel**:
 - Code execution uses Piston API fallback (no local compilers)
 - All API routes are serverless functions
-- Frontend is served through FastAPI static file serving
+- This is a backend-only service - frontend must be deployed separately

 ### Manual Deployment